studydefi/studydefi.com/content/blog/tsla-on-mainnet/index.md

 ## Proposing a new collateral currency

 If the desired collateral currency has not been approved, you can propose an UMIP for a new contract factory template.
-Here is an example of such a [proposal](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-newcontract.md).
+Here is an example [proposal](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-newcontract.md).

 Each contract factory template is tied to a specific collateral currency, so by proposing a new contract factory template, we are essentially requesting the approval of a new collateral currency.